azizamirsaidova/nlp_language_models/README.md

 # nlp_language_models

-For this homework, we used Pytorch and NLTK library to build different neural network models for natural language processing using ```WikiText-2``` database.
+For this homework, we used Pytorch and NLTK libraries to build different neural network models for natural language processing using ```WikiText-2``` database.

 ## RNN